 For artists interested in applying, we have have two deadlines per year; December 31st and June 30th both by 11:59PM.
-Please note that the December deadline is for artists interested the residency cycle beginning August 1st of the following calendar year.
-The June deadline is for artists interested the residency cycle beginning February 1st of the following calendar year.
+Please note that due to Covid closures during 2020, the residency start dates have shifted.
+The December deadline is for artists interested in the residency cycle beginning November 1st of the following calendar year.
+The June deadline is for artists interested in the residency cycle beginning May 1st of the following calendar year.

 The Utah Museum of Contemporary Art is committed to providing equal opportunity without regard to race, sex, age, national origin, disability, religion, sexual orientation, gender identity and expression or any other protected status.

 Note: Applicants must reside in Utah, and not be currently enrolled in school at any time during their participation in the program.

 Applications must be submitted as a .PDF to email@example.com and include the following: